prime-minister-of-fun/openwrt-swapfile/README.md

 **Problems**

+DO NOT blindly copy/paste.
+You need your architecture's repo, probably not mine.
+And, maybe repo URLs change.

-As of 2025-04-12, I had a problem with opkg not returning everything in the base repo.
+As of 2025-04-12, I had a problem with opkg not returning everything in the base repo on a very low-resource device.
 I set up a new repo.
-System->Software->Configure opkg
+System->Software->Configure opkg.
+I set up a new repo by using the UI.
 The UI has a "custom feeds" text box where I added my device's repo again under a different name.

-DO NOT blindly copy/paste.
-You need your architecture's repo, probably not mine.

-src/gz openwrt_base_again https://downloads.openwrt.org/releases/24.10.0/packages/aarch64_cortex-a53/base/

-And then "Update lists" before adding the loop/swap packages
+The "custom feed" looks something like the next line.  _Your architecture's URL is probably different._ src/gz openwrt_base_again https://downloads.openwrt.org/releases/24.10.0/packages/aarch64_cortex-a53/base/ And then "Update lists."
+After that, you should be able to run opk in the steps above.